Emulsion: Methods of preparation Notes PDF Books Pharmaceutics

 In the second method, the emulsifying agent is added to the water (in which it is soluble) to form mucilage, and then the oil is slowly incorporated to form the emulsion, that is, wet gum.

-The bottle method is reserved for volatile oils or less viscous oils and is a variation of the dry gum method.
+The bottle method is reserved for volatile or less viscous oils and is a variation of the dry gum method.

 Continental or Dry Gum Method